langer-jaros/learning/informatics/artificial_intelligence/projects/url_path_finder/url_path_finder.md

-# URL Traveler
+# URL Path Finder

-Find a route between two URL sites just by following links form one to another.
+Search for shortest clicking path between two websites.
+If found you get from site A to site B just by clicking links.

 `2021 Feb 10, Jaroslav Langer`